6daniel32/WorkshopInvoicer/README.md

 1. Execute "docker compose run --rm phpunit" and you will test your code

-2. Execute "docker compose run --rm composer" and you will install the dependencies
+2. Execute "docker compose run --rm composer install" and you will install the dependencies